 This sweet little DIY mason jar does just that (really!
 There’s no words, just images).
 I love how just a little sheet music, twine, and flower embellishments completely transformed a plain old jar into something beautiful.

 Can’t you just see these at a wedding or party?
 And you won’t believe how easy they are to make.
 You might even consider making them for people to take as favors or to decorate your home afterwards.
-You’re going to love them.
+You’re going to love this decoupage idea.